SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/guides/70-configure-session-secret.md

-# How to configure a session secret
+# Configure a session secret

 Session secrets help you connect to protected resources, such as databases or external compute systems, from a Renku session in a standardized and shareable manner.
 Collaborating with secrets is easy too: configure a single session secret slot to ensure that the secret shows up the same way for everyone, and each person enters their own value.